metwse/itu-dsa-2024-midterm/README.md

 Implement a `sort` function that orders the pancakes in ascending size.

 ## Q6 (10 pts)
-- Implement a string reversal function.
+- Implement a recursive string reversal function.
 Deduce its parameters.
 - What is the time complexity of your function?

 ## Q7 (10 pts)